KuraFire/Inclusive/notes.md

   If the user clicks around the interface within a short time period then stops for 5 minutes to do something else, the system cannot assume that the person is experiencing difficulties; they could be idling or focused elsewhere.
   We can determine an average reading and try to weed out values that seem unreasonable (by setting a certain acceptable threshold?)
+    * Try to detect focus and blur, but this result cannot be relied upon.

 The Ambiguous metrics can be used to reinforce either a positive or negative tilting.